HHS/ASPR-8/README.md

 - Modeling Utilities located [here](https://github.com/HHS/ASPR-ms-util)

 ## Building
-Once you have cloned the repo and imported it into your favorite IDE, navigate into the gcm directory on the command line.
+Once you have cloned the repo and imported it into your favorite IDE, navigate into the root directory on the command line.
 Once there, run the following command: ```mvn clean install```
 That's all there is to building the project.

-After running the above command, the next place you should start looking is at the Modeling Guide located in [doc](doc) and following the lessons.
+## Documentation
+The documentation can be found at [https://hhs.github.io/ASPR-8/](https://hhs.github.io/ASPR-8/)

+## Lessons
+The documentation contains lessons which the code can be found in [lessons](lessons).

 ## License
 Distributed under the GPLv3 License.
 See [LICENSE](LICENSE) for more information.